 For two weeks we were on the roads, from Munich to Kiruna and back to Skåne, where I then stayed with my daugher for two months.
 A magical time that allowed me to take so many beautiful pictures and capture our memories on SD card.
-Let me show you how nice it was in Sweden!
+Let me share a few thoughts and pictures from our crazy road trip to Northern Sweden!

 In 2020 I decided to participate in the Fjällräven Classic, to have a reason to finally deal with my chronic pain issues.
 And it worked.
 To get there we took the car.
 I am not much of a plane traveler, and it would not have made any sense, since this week-long hike quickly turned into the idea to leave Germany behind for three whole months.
 (Also, I love my car, it’s a 20-year-old Honda, and it has taken me everywhere!)